nbari/my-salt/GPG/README.md

 Do not supply a password for your keypair, and use a name that makes sense for your application.
 Be sure to back up your gpg directory someplace safe!

+> In some linux you may need to install rngd https://nbari.com/post/gpg/

 To retrieve public key: